 ZT architecture is an evolving concept that at present has no certifications or practical standards.
-Many enterprises rely on certifications such as International Organisation for Standardization (ISO) compliance, and the absence of well-defined parameters in the case of ZT creates a measure of confusion.
+Many enterprises rely on certifications such as International Organization for Standardization (ISO) compliance, and the absence of well-defined parameters in the case of ZT creates a measure of confusion.

-Adding to the confusion, some vendors label a product or a service as a complete ZT solution, ignoring the basic premise that ZT is an approach that utilises existing and new products and services but does not reside in a particular set of products or services.
+Adding to the confusion, some vendors label a product or a service as a complete ZT solution, ignoring the basic premise that ZT is an approach that utilizes existing and new products and services but does not reside in a particular set of products or services.
 Worse, many will apply this practice of “zero trust washing” to legacy products despite missing core properties.

 Various ZT frameworks and approaches are available.
 ZT is a concept, but the basics of a ZT framework have been defined by the National Institute of Standards and Technology (NIST) and by analyst firms such as Gartner, Forrester, IDC, and ESG.

 - In its special publication Zero Trust Architecture, NIST discusses how the U.S. government is employing ZT strategies.
 The 50-page document defines the basics of an ideal ZT implementation and offers federal government deployment scenarios and use cases.
 While Gartner, Forrester, IDC, ESG, and other analyst firms are in agreement with NIST on the term “zero trust” and many definitions, approaches, and frameworks, these firms differ in terminology for many of the same concepts

 - For example, Gartner uses the term Secure Access Service Edge (SASE) to describe the combination of Cloud Access Security Broker (CASB), secure web gateway (SWG), and advanced virtual private network (VPN) while Forrester calls it Zero Trust Edge (ZTE).

 Analyst firms are beginning to offer roadmaps along with valuable guidance, and organizations can find excellent information from those sources to start their ZT journey.